bbc/tams/docs/appnotes/0017-reuse-of-ids.md

 If two Flows are editorially identical, but not technically identical (i.e. are different in technical characteristics alone) they are different Flows but the same Source.
 They should have the same Source ID but different Flow IDs.

-If two Flows are technically identical but are timeshifted, the are different Flows with different Flow IDs and different Source IDs.
+If two Flows are technically identical but are timeshifted, they are different Flows with different Flow IDs and different Source IDs.
 They may, however, re-use the same Objects using the Segments layer of the data model to map them to the two Flow's different timelines.

 If two (or more) Flows are editorially different but re-use technically identical sections (i.e. basic edits), they are different Flows with different Flow IDs and different Source IDs.